amysw13/Remote_sensing_GIS_coral_bleaching/README.md

 present remotely-sensed spatial data in a map.
 You will also develop skills and be assessed on your ability to manipulate and summarize large temporal datasets.
-Lastly, you will develop and be assessed on your time management skills, as the assignment is due at the end of class.
+Lastly, you will develop and be assessed on your time management skills, whilst working with large data sets.
 Whilst the integration of statistical tests is not a requirement, statistics will substantially support any claims of the existence or absence of a trend or difference.

 ### Tool (software)

-This exercise can be done in the software of your choice (“software agnostic”), however, R scripts are provided on Moodle to facilitate your progression.
+This exercise can be done in the software of your choice (“software agnostic”), however, R scripts are provided on within the GitHub repository in the “R” folder to facilitate your progression.
 Part A can be performed in any GIS software (ArcGis, GRASS, QGIS).
 Part B can be preformed in any spreadsheet (Excel, Open/Libre Office) or statistical package (SPSS).

 -   Data analysis.
 Giovanni User Guide available at:
     -   <https://giovanni.gsfc.nasa.gov/giovanni/doc/UsersManualworkingdocument.docx.html>